PointCHealth/ai-adf-edi-spec/docs/13-mapper-connector-spec.md

-# Mapper and Connector Solution Specification for Destination Claim Systems
+# Trading Partner Integration Adapters Specification

 ## 1. Purpose

-Define the architecture, integration patterns, data transformation logic, and operational procedures for connecting the Healthcare EDI Platform to downstream **destination claim systems** (external/legacy systems) that:
+Define the architecture, integration patterns, data transformation logic, and operational procedures for connecting the Healthcare EDI Platform to **trading partner endpoints** (both external healthcare organizations and internal configured partners) that:

-1. Consume routed EDI transactions (837, 270, 276, 278, etc.) in their native formats
+1. Consume routed EDI transactions (837, 270, 276, 278, etc.) in their native or partner-specific formats
-2. Generate business response data (271, 277, 277CA, 835) that must be transformed back to standard X12 for partner acknowledgments
+2. Generate business response data (271, 277, 277CA, 835) that must be transformed back to standard X12 for acknowledgments

-This specification bridges the **core platform routing layer** (see Doc 08) and **heterogeneous claim system ecosystems** while maintaining loose coupling, traceability, and data integrity.
+This specification bridges the **core platform routing layer** (see Doc 08) and **heterogeneous trading partner ecosystems** (external and internal) while maintaining loose coupling, traceability, and data integrity.

+**Key Architectural Change**: This unified approach treats internal systems (claims, eligibility, enrollment, remittance) as configured trading partners with dedicated integration adapters, eliminating the distinction between "internal destination systems" and "external partners."

 ---